-If you are looking to tone your lower legs and want an easy and effective workout that doesn't center around boring old squats and deadlifts, try incorporating a routine of lunges into your workout.
+If you are looking to tone your lower legs and want an easy and effective workout that doesn't center around boring old squats and deadlifts, try incorporating a lunge variations into your workout.
 Lunges are an under-appreciated and overlooked addition to your workout, with many people growing weary with the boredom that can come with the simplicity of a lunge workout.
 But we are here to tell you that all of that is about to change!
 Lunges are an incredible workout that is actually safer on your knees and legs than other workouts such as squats according to a study performed by the Journal of Strength and Conditioning Research.
 Lunges utilize one side of your body to distribute weight, meaning that you will need less resistance within your movement than you would with squats or deadlifts.
 Lunges are also shown to strengthen your lower body, legs, and tissue within your body, while also providing improved core strength, spinal health, and hip flexibility.
 If you are looking to incorporate more lunges into your workout, here are the best lunge workouts to add to your routine:

 First Off, How Do You Lunge Properly